aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

 | N1-bis 2016-11-15 | 17.0 | 2.00 | 2.96 |
 | EW1-bis 2016-11-16 | 21.6 | 3.89 | 0.67 |

   * Each of these samples represents 40uL of starting template processed down to 20uL of bisulfite converted product.
 Does this mean our yield was 50% or can we even compare to the before concentrations since it was measuring double-stranded DNA using the DNA nanodrop settings and these are single-stranded DNA using the RNA nanodrop settings?
+In any case, the yields are consistent.
   * The yields are high enough to use these as PCR templates.

 # 4) Amplify bisulfite DNA using bisulfite primer pairs